tawi1/DotsTrafficCity/docs/source/pedestrianInit.rst

 	..  code-block:: r

 		// Remove the pedestrian entity from the DOTS simulation.
 All custom states, locomotion & animation should be handled by custom user code using monobehavior scripts.
-		PedestrianInteractUtils.Activate(entity);
+		PedestrianInteractUtils.RemoveFromSimulation(entity);

 	..  code-block:: r

-		// Return the entity to the simulation..
+		// Return the entity to the simulation.
-		PedestrianInteractUtils.Deactivate(entity);
+		PedestrianInteractUtils.RestoreToSimulation(entity);

 Interaction Mono Example
 ~~~~~~~~~~~~